 Auditors may now want to discuss principle 2 focus points directly with the independent directors behind closed doors.
 They will also be looking for evidence from the audit committee (or the full Board in the absence of an audit committee) of open discussions on ICFR risks, objective decision making and scrutiny of management’s ICFR activities and they will perhaps even question the collective expertise of the independent directors serving on the audit committee.
 Independent directors with relevant expertise who have the courage of being impartial, skeptical and unbiased in performing their fiduciary duties are the essence of principle 2.
 There are several practical approaches and examples for all 17 principles in COSO’s Internal Control over External Financial Reporting: A Compendium of Approaches and Examples, published in conjunction with the Framework but technically not part of the Framework.

-Principle 4: The organization demonstrates a commitment to attract, develop and retain competent individuals in alignment with objectives
+The organization demonstrates a commitment to attract, develop and retain competent individuals in alignment with objectives.

 Attracting, developing and retaining competent control owners follows the employee life cycle from the beginning stages of the hiring process through employee retirement or separation.
 Companies are increasingly pressed by their auditors to demonstrate how they evaluate competency and address shortcomings.
 In addition, continuing professional educational programs are regaining managements’ support, not as electives, but rather as requirements to help ensure competency levels in all management and staff positions.
 Auditors are also taking a deeper look at the backgrounds and credentials of ICFR control owners, including requesting the resumes of new hires to review.

-Some companies are utilizing their audit committees to review and approve competency requirements of individuals considered for key ICFR roles.
-While the CFO should obviously also be involved with the decision, bringing in other sets of independent eyes can help ensure adequacy of knowledge, expertise, skills and credentials needed to succeed.
+Some companies are utilizing their audit committees to review and approve the competency requirements of individuals considered for key ICFR roles.
+While the CFO should obviously also be involved with the decision, bringing in other sets of independent eyes can help ensure the adequacy of knowledge, expertise, skills, and credentials needed to succeed.
 Audit committees should consider utilizing independent resources, such as internal audit, on this front.

-Principle 13: The organization obtains or generates and uses relevant, quality information to support the functioning of internal control
+The organization obtains or generates and uses relevant, quality information to support the functioning of internal control.

 This one is gaining momentum as more Boards, executives and control owners understand the importance of data and information flows to accounting judgments and financial reporting disclosures.
 Clearly, it is not simply the structured data contained in the general ledger, but also data outside of the ERP system pertaining to customer sales terms, accounting estimates, loss contingencies, impairments and valuation allowances.
 Data and information flows are also increasingly important to all of the accounting cycles.
 U.S. GAAP’s evolution to principle-based accounting, such as in the new revenue recognition accounting, is requiring more judgment and reliance on unstructured data.
 Many times, the necessary information sources are well beyond the controllership function, extending to operations, sales, treasury, legal and even external sources.